 As generally hard bastards, rugby players are notoriously dismissive of American football and its players, citing the candy-assed nature of today’s massively evolved headgear (and the proliferation of head-to-toe body padding, for that matter).
 But Munger’s nuanced argument moves well beyond this prejudice.
 The relative paucity of concussions in rugby speaks persuasively to the fact that its equipment and fashion choices — not just today but over the course of decades — have resulted in a safer game, cranially.
 His point is further buttressed when we take into account the distinct evolution of American football itself.

-Do yourself a favor and watch anew some extended NFL Film archives from the 1950s and ‘60s.
+Do yourself a favor, flip over to the NFL Network sometime and watch anew some extended NFL Films archives from the 1950s and ‘60s.
 All manner of things will jump out at you, but I’m confident you’ll be most struck by the extent to which tackling still resembled the waist-down tackling of rugby.
 And keep Marcus Williams in mind: There is remarkably little hurling of one’s body at ball carriers, head first or otherwise.
 It was a fundamentalist’s dream.

 Leather helmets were introduced to American football in the 1920s, but this was mere window-dressing, a lingering attempt to shore up safety rules first introduced earlier in the century.
 More on that later, but honestly, what would a single layer of hardened leather really do to affect the way people tackled?
 Not much, vintage football footage reveals.
 The technology here didn’t truly affect the evolution of tackling until the 1970s.
 Prior to that, the best way to bring down a ball carrier (the way coaches taught tackling, for decades, up to and including my own pee wee football days) was to get your head out of the way, wrap the guy up from the waist down, and drive those legs.
 In the open field, one wrapped him up and held on for dear life.